derrick756/RamanNet/README.md

 Run the file 'Concentration_Raman_test_simulated.py' to predict the concentrations of individual chemicals in the simulated mixtures.

-Run the file 'Concentration_Raman_test.py' to predict the concentrations of the pure biochemicals in the liposome mixture.
+Run the file 'Concentration_Raman_test.py' to predict the concentrations of the pure biochemicals in the experimental mixture.

 # Contact
 Derrick Boateng: derrick756@mail.ustc.edu.cn